School of Medicine

-She is dedicated to creating and amplifying those stories that move humanity towards health.
+She is dedicated to creating and amplifying stories that impact health and public wellbeing.
 As a physician consultant for The Media Project, Advocates for Youth, Diana worked with television and film writers and producers to promote adolescent health through entertainment, providing on and off camera expertise on adolescent health issues including for TV shows such as GREY’S ANATOMY and STRONG MEDICINE.
-Her debut feature length documentary film production, AMERICAN RHYTHMS (2009) (americanrhythmsmovie.com/), explores the positive impact of music on a group of 5th grade students at a Los Angeles urban elementary school.
+Her debut feature length documentary film production, AMERICAN RHYTHMS (2008) (americanrhythmsmovie.com/), explores the positive impact of music on a group of 5th grade students at a Los Angeles urban elementary school.
 As the Assistant Director of Stanford School of Medicine’s Program in Bioethics and Film, she produced film screenings and post-screening discussions with producers/directors/field experts exploring films with vital bioethical and public health education impact.
 She also established the Film and Medicine Interest group for medical students to study film as a health promotion tool and mentored medical student film projects.
 She was a lead producer of the 2018 Stanford Frankenstein@200 year-long film screening series and panels exploring the cultural, social and bioethical impact of medical research, technology and healthcare through the lens of story in film.
 She writes poetry, essays and picture books.
-Her debut picture book, WHEN YOU BREATHE (Cameron + Kids), will be published in the fall of 2020.
+Her debut picture book, WHEN YOU BREATHE (Cameron + Kids, a division of Abrams) was released in the fall of 2020.

 C. Garrison Fathman